WICG/client-hints-infrastructure/README.md

 * Server opt-ins must be delivered on a top-level navigation request, over a secure connection.
 * Hints are only delivered with same-origin requests, over a secure connection.
-* If the first party wants hints to be delivered to certain third-party hosts, the first-party can explicitly delegate specific hints to specific hostnames.
+* If the top-level origin wants hints to be delivered to certain cross-origin origins, the top-level origin can explicitly delegate specific hints to specific origins.
 * Hints are `Sec-` prefixed, to provide servers with more confidence regarding the values they deliver, as well as to avoid legacy server bugs.